 There are plans afoot to publish this information in book form so stay tuned.

 I started designing this line of customizable die-cut and laser-cut greeting cards in 2006 and continue to add to it each year.
 The collection caters predominantly to corporate clients looking to customize the cards for holiday giving, or to serve as invitations, thank yous, menus and such.
-But you can also buy small quantities from the website and you may see me selling these at an artisan sale around the holidays.
+But people can also buy small quantities for personal giving.
+Just drop me an email.
+You can sometimes find me selling these at artisan sales around the holidays.
+Join the Nib & Tuck Facebook page to be kept up-to-date on my comings and goings.

-If you know a retail shop that should carry these, please let me (or them) know.
+If you know a corporate client that would be a good fit for these sophisticated sculptural greetings, please let me (or them) know.

 The Molinaris made the best pistachio gelato and concord grape sorbetto you've ever tasted.